rear/rear.github.com/download/index.md

 ### Distribution packages
-Various distributions ship Relax-and-Recover as part of their distribution, albeit not always the latest stable release.
+Various Linux distributions ship Relax-and-Recover as part of their distribution, albeit not always the latest stable release.
 Here an overview how to get and install ReaR:

 #### Fedora